There are people trying to fool you.

-If there were one skill I could magically impart to my Ask Leo! readers … hell, on the entire technology-using, internet-loving universe – it would be the skill of healthy skepticism.
+If there were one skill I could magically impart to my readers — hell, on the entire technology-using, internet-loving universe — it would be healthy skepticism.

-I don’t mean that you believe nothing and trust no one.
-I mean simply that you question before you believe, and ask before you trust.
+I’m not suggesting you believe nothing and trust no one.
+I mean that before you believe, you question, and before you trust, you learn.

 If the answer to any of those questions is “no”, or even “I’m not sure”, then stop.
-Stop and take whatever additional steps make sense to confirm that what you’re being told is legitimate.
+Stop and take additional steps to confirm what you’re being told is legitimate.

 It might mean some internet research, calling them back, or asking a trusted friend or resource for their opinion.

-Be more skeptical: it’s one skill that can help prevent disasters before they happen, and keep you and your technology safe.
+Be more skeptical: it’s a skill that helps prevent disasters before they happen and keeps you and your technology safe.

 “Take nobody’s word for it.”2

-As I’ve written about before, an amazing amount of information we’re shown each day is completely bogus – or at least nuanced and presented in such a way as to cause you to believe that things are other than they truly are.
+As I’ve written about before, an amazing amount of the information we’re shown each day is completely bullsh*t — or at least nuanced and presented in such a way as to cause you to believe that things are other than they truly are.

-Add to that our natural tendency to believe that which supports what we already believe (known as the “echo chamber“), and it’s exceptionally easy to be mislead and misinformed.
+Add our natural tendency to believe that which supports what we already believe (known as the “echo chamber” or “confirmation bias”), and it’s easy to be mislead and misinformed.